PublicDataLab/fake-news-field-guide/texts/chapter_0.md

 If you reproduce or draw on material from this guide, we’d be grateful if you could credit and link back as per the following statement:

-“This article draws on A Field Guide to Fake News, a collaboration of the Public Data Lab and First Draft.
+“This article draws on *A Field Guide to "Fake News" and Other Information Disorders*, a collaboration of the Public Data Lab and First Draft.
 For further details see: http://fakenews.publicdatalab.org”

 The copyright for the research that this guide draws upon remains with its respective contributors.